adform/adform-advertising-sdk-unity-plugin/README.md

 `AdformAdvertisingSDK.unitypackage` to import.
 3. In your GameObject, click `Add Component -> New Script`.
 4. Integrate ads in that script.
 The examples could be found in `Assets/Adform/Advertising/Sample/` directory.

+You will also need to add Adform Advertising SDK to your Unity project, you can find it here: [iOS](https://github.com/adform/adform-ios-sdk), [Android](https://github.com/adform/adform-android-sdk).
+To add Adform Advertisign SDK to your project:

+1. Open your Unity project.
+2. Go to `Assets -> Import New Asset` and select the `AdformAdvertising.framework` or `advertising-sdk-xxx.aar` respectively for iOS or Android to import.

 ## Configuration for Android